ycnakajsph/flask-pastebin/README.md

 ### @APP.route('/remove/user', methods=['DELETE'])

-This endpoint will remove an existing user from the database
+This endpoint will remove a loged in user from the database

-See schema : schemas/schemas.py REMOVE_USER_SCHEMA

 ### @APP.route('/add/user/content', methods=['POST'])